 Asbestos-related lung diseases are preventable, yet asbestos remains the leading cause of work-related deaths in British Columbia.
 As part on-going efforts to address this problem, WorkSafeBC will continue with an enforcement initiative aimed at reducing occupational disease and death caused by exposure to asbestos in residential demolition and renovation worksites.

 With proper planning and oversight of work, employers in the residential demolition and renovation industry can reduce or eliminate the risk of worker exposure to asbestos fibres.

 The goals of the 2018–2020 Asbestos Initiative: Residential Enforcement are to:

-- Ensuring workers are educated and trained in asbestos awareness and understand their responsibilities
+- Ensure workers are educated and trained in asbestos awareness and understand their responsibilities

-- A two-phased inspection/outreach approach where officers undertake prevention activities (i.e., inspections, consultation, and education) with demolition contractors working at residential demolition and renovation worksites
+Officers will undertake prevention activities (i.e., inspections, consultation, and education) with owners and other employers, including qualified persons (i.e., consultants), abatement contractors and demolition contractors working at residential demolition and renovation worksites.

-- Develop and implement outreach and communication programs in support of the strategic focus areas
+- Continue with abatement and social media outreach and communication programs in support of the strategic focus areas

-- Develop and deliver associated tools and resources for officers, employers, supervisors, and workers
+- Continue to deliver associated tools and resources for officers, employers, supervisors, and workers

 - Collaborate with key industry stakeholders on targeted initiatives, and deliver key messaging and education to employers and workers